Vacuum Noise

 Definition: quantum noise of the vacuum state, or quantum noise introduced into an optical system via a vacuum input

-Vacuum noise is quantum noise related to the zero-point fluctuations of the electric field in the vacuum state.
+Vacuum noise is quantum noise related to the zero-point fluctuations in the electric field in the vacuum state.
 Such fluctuations exist even though the vacuum state has a photon number of zero.

 Despite being fairly weak, vacuum noise can significantly affect the noise properties or even the essential function of optical devices.
 For example, parametric generation can be considered as the effect of amplifying vacuum noise to macroscopic power levels in a high-gain optical parametric amplifier.
 Also, the process of spontaneous emission can (in a semiclassical picture) be interpreted as being stimulated by vacuum noise.